Tony Davis (Gaelic footballer)

 Anthony Davis (born 29 November 1964), better known as Tony Davis, is an Irish former Gaelic football coach, retired player and former sports broadcaster.
 His league and championship career at senior level with the Cork county team spanned ten seasons from 1984 to 1994.

 Born in Skibbereen, County Cork, Davis first played competitive Gaelic football at St Fachtna's De La Salle College.
 Here he won a Corn Uí Mhuirí medal in 1982, however, an All-Ireland medal remained elusive.
 He first appeared for the O'Donovan Rossa club at juvenile and underage levels, before winning a county under-21 championship medal in 1984.
 A county intermediate championship medal was won in 1985, before Davis won a county senior championship medal in 1992.
 This victory was followed by a Munster medal before Davis won an All-Ireland medal with the club in 1993, along with his brother Pat, who suffered a horrific injury in the semi-final against Lavey.
 At wing forward, Pat was the shining star on the club team.
+Pat later went on to captain the Cork team in a National League clash against Meath.